pdubroy/camsketch/README.md

 ## Usage

-1. From the root directory of your camsketch checkout, run the server script:
+1. From the root directory of your Camsketch checkout, run the server script:

         python src/server/server.py